svalinn/ALARA/doc/support.rst

  Users are encouraged to develop their own material libraries, by adding material definitions to them as needed.
-Material libraries are all defined as lists of elemental definitions, each of which must occur in the element library.
+Material libraries are all defined as lists of elemental definitions, each of which must occur in the :ref:`Element Library`.

 Format:
 =======